grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 She paused for a second.

 "But I thought: what if in addition to keeping the _Prospect_ stealthy, we also had a partner with another craft of some type.
 And the partner's job was to be _unstealthy_.
 To run as a decoy around and above the _Prospect_.
 Draw away the curious eye --- or ear --- so to speak.
-And this partner would be clean of course.
+And this partner would be clean, of course.
 Any Authority inspection would turn up an empty hold or a dull cargo of stamped cigars or something."

 [//]: # (Is this the plot to Smokey and the Bandit?
 You fucking know it!)